Are you working on any family goals (or resolutions) for the New Year?

 Actually, I enjoy goal-setting more now that we do have kids.
 First, we have a running joke in the family (since I'm a little planning-obsessive) -

-Our goal question: "What do we want to do, enjoy this year?" will always gets people talking (and dreaming)!
+"What do we want to do & enjoy this year?"

-Once we get started, the kids do enjoy the discussions we have, and partly because we focus on goals for the coming year and not resolutions.
+Once we get started, the kids do enjoy the discussions and I'm sure it's because we focus on goals for the coming year and not resolutions.